 Anti-epilepsy drugs - medication for epilepsy, which we call AEDs or ('anti-epileptic drugs')

-Permitted seizures - types of seizures where you can drive even if you are still having these seizures.
+Permitted seizures - types of seizures where you can drive even if you are still having these seizures, after a pattern has been established over a given period of time.

-Isolated seizures - first and single unprovoked seizure in people with no history of seizures.
+Isolated seizures - first and single unprovoked seizure in a person who has not had any other unprovoked seizures during the past five years.
 Also includes more than one seizure if all of the seizures have occurred within a 24 hour period.